Twisted K-theory, K-homology and bivariant Chern-Connes type character of some infinite dimensional spaces

+We demonstrate within the text that twisted $\K$-theory and $\K$-homology are fairly computable theories.
+Connes originally constructed cyclic cohomology (and its periodic version) as a receptacle for the $\K$-homological Chern--Connes character \cite{ConDiff}.
+It is anticipated that the bivariant Chern--Connes type character would produce yet another computational aid modulo torsion.
+Thanks to the extensive work on the homology theory of {\em topological algebras} (see, for instance, \cite{Helemskii,MeyCycHom}) there are now several computational strategies available for cyclic homology theory (and its various derivatives).
+The article is organized as follows:

-In Section \ref{locConK} we begin by studying the twisted $\K$-theory in the context of locally convex algebras.
+In Section \ref{locConK} we investigate bivariant $\K$-theory in the context of locally convex algebras.
 If $X$ is a countably compactly generated and Hausdorff topological space then $\C(X)$ is $\sC$-algebra.
-From such a space and a twisting datum we show how to construct a $\sC$-algebra.
+From such a space and a twisting datum in terms of a principal projective unitary bundle on it we show how to construct a $\sC$-algebra.
 Such algebras and their representable $\K$-theory should provide the natural extension of twisted $\K$-theory to countably compactly generated and Hausdorff spaces.
 However, with some foresight we subsume the discussion in the context of bivariant $\K$-theory for locally convex algebras developed by Cuntz \cite{CunWeyl}.
 The reason is that we would also like to investigate the twisted periodic cyclic homology of such spaces and the associated Chern--Connes character map.
-Using Karoubi density kind of results one can extract a smooth dense locally convex subalgebra of the aforementioned $\sC$-algebra with the same $\K$-theory.
+Using Karoubi density type results one can extract a smooth dense locally convex subalgebra of the aforementioned $\sC$-algebra with the same $\K$-theory.
 This bivariant generalization will also be useful for future applications.
-However, we study the dual $\K$-homology theory using a different bivariant generalization of $\K$-theory.
+We show that for nontrivial twists the twisted $\K$-theory groups of $SU(\infty)$ are trivial (Example \ref{SUK}); however, it is easy to see that there are examples of spaces for which the twisted $\K$-theory groups are nontrivial (see, for instance, Example \ref{NTriv}).
+Let us emphasize that the discussions in this section are all applicable to very general spaces like quasitopological spaces in the sense of Spanier \cite{Spanier}.

 In Section \ref{HPT} we study the twisted periodic cyclic homology theory via locally convex algebras.
-In this context one also needs to keep tract of a smooth structure.
+In this context one also needs to keep track of a smooth structure.
 Therefore, we show how to construct {\em smooth subalgebras} of $\sC$-algebras (whenever it makes sense).
 We explain the general construction of the periodic cyclic homology groups of locally convex algebras using the $\X$-complex formalism.
 Although, we mostly look at the periodic cyclic homology groups, it is presumably a better idea to directly work with the $\X$-complex.
+Once again we point out that the discussions in this section are all applicable to quasitopological spaces.